 USAA

-Because it only sells insurance to current and former military members and qualified family members, USAA is not technically eligible for ranking from J.D.
+Because it only sells insurance to current and former military and their qualifying family members, USAA is not technically eligible for ranking from J.D.
 Power.
-However, the company does consistently receive high scores for its customer service.
-If you qualify for coverage with USAA, you may be able to get a renters insurance policy that comes with some of the best customer satisfaction in the industry.
-USAA offers coverage options tailored to military service members, such as overseas coverage for your belongings if you are deployed.
+However, the company does consistently receive high scores for customer satisfaction.
+For those who qualify, USAA offers coverage options tailored to military lifestyles, such as overseas coverage for your belongings if you are deployed.

 Standout feature:

-• 28 percent discount for military members with specialized renters policies who live on base, in barracks or dorms
+• Up to 28 percent discount for military members with specialized renters policies who live on base, in barracks or in dorms

 Learn more: USAA Insurance review